uhasker/getting-things-done-in-next-js/src/chapter1/13-writing-decent-code.md

 This **maintainability** has two aspects:

 1. Code should be maintainable by future _you_ in (let's say) six months.
-2. Code should be maintanable by other people that aren't you.
+2. Code should be maintainable by other people that aren't you.

 > We wish to reiterate that there are indeed people that aren't you in the world, some of which might even end up on your team.
 > There are programmers that tend to forget that.